slamdata/quasar-analytics.github.io/_docs/sqlreference.md

 <pre class="code-snippet">
 SELECT (CASE c.gender
-  WHEN ‘male’ THEN 1
+  WHEN 'male' THEN 1
-  WHEN ‘female’ THEN 2
+  WHEN 'female' THEN 2
   ELSE 3
   END) AS genderCode FROM "/users" c
 </pre>